CU-DSI-Scholars/site-source/content/page/faq_2020_fall.md

 showMeta:       false
 showActions:    false
 ---
++ **Question:** I applied to the program by deadline.
+When will I hear back from faculty?

+    *Answer*: Faculty will be reviewing applications between the student deadline of October 1st and October 23rd.
+If chosen for a project, faculty will contact you during that window and arrange for an interview or some sort of follow up.
+Not all projects successfully make selections during that time period, so an update will be sent to all students on October 23rd.

 + **Question:** With only one application form, how do I express interest in more than one project?

     *Answer*: It is recommended that you prioritize based on your interest and skills.
 To a large extent, the methods of data science can be translated from one domain to another so demonstrating core competency is paramount.
 If you feel the need, you can address a portion of your personal statement to the PIs of each program to which you are applying.